We sit on a bench side by side and watch as the sun wakes, casting its buttery rays against the sky.

+With an eagerness that lets me know she’s been dying to be asked, Audrey fills me in.
 “Therese hasn’t been doing well.
 She’s always been involved with city planning, with her bridge club, her historical society, running her diner, calling me for scoops on the latest celebrity gossip… she has never been idle but since Nathan’s death… she's given up pretty much everything.
 It’s like she has no purpose anymore.”

 Upon further research, I’d found that while Amtrak had a drop-off just thirty minutes from town, an airport was nearly two hours away.
 The cost of the real estate here might be cheap, but it was not conveniently situated at all.

-So here I am holed up in the Tropical Palm Motel, which I am convinced was so named because hot flamingo pink was on clearance at the local hardware store when the motel was built.
+So here I was, holed up in the Tropical Palm Motel, which I am convinced was so named because hot flamingo pink was on clearance at the local hardware store when the motel was built.
 Nothing else about the motel is tropical—no palm trees, no tropical themes inside.
 There isn’t even a hot tub.

-I tie my tennis shoes, jam my LA Dodger’s baseball cap on my head and leave my motel key at the front desk with the clerk who is about to leave her late-night shift at the motel to begin her early breakfast shift at the diner.
+I tie my tennis shoes, jam my LA Dodger’s baseball cap on my head and leave my motel key at the front desk with the clerk who is about to switch from her late-night shift at the motel to begin her early breakfast shift at the diner.
 “See you for breakfast?” she says, her red-rimmed eyes the only indication she hadn’t slept all night.

+I glance at the menu she slides across the counter.
 “That bacon and cheese casserole on the menu this morning?”

 “You’re in the Midwest now, Mr. Hurst.
 Casseroles are a staple.
 Breakfast, lunch, and dinner.”

 “When someone says a menu item is a ‘staple',” Cesar liked to preach, “what they mean is that the cook is lazy and has no imagination.”
-Still, Cesar might be surprised to know how delicious the cheesy casserole had been.

 The Tropical Palm is at the end of Main Street, a bookend on a short shelf of local businesses up and down Tomahawk Hill’s main drag.
 Across the street is the town’s only bar and next to that is the vacant hotel owned by Therese.